 According to the American College of Obstetricians and Gynecologists, approximately one out of every 10 women experiences symptoms of depression during pregnancy.
 This is often referred to as antepartum depression or antenatal unipolar depression, and it affects approximately 7% of women during pregnancy.
 Some people may think that symptoms of depression in a pregnant person are related to hormones and are a natural part of the changes in mood that can occur during pregnancy.
 However, these symptoms may be an indicator of serious mental health conditions or disorders that should be treated as soon as possible.
 In this article, we’ll explore the causes and treatments for pregnancy depression to help you identify if you or someone you care for needs help.

 It’s important to note that while both conditions fall under the classification of “perinatal depression,” antepartum depression and postpartum depression are not the exact same mood disorder.
 The best way to distinguish between these conditions is to determine when symptoms began to manifest: if they happened during pregnancy, it's likely that a person is experiencing antepartum depression; if they occur after pregnancy, they are likely to be signs of postpartum depression.

-Causes Of Pregnancy Depression
+Causes Of Antepartum Depression

-- A family history of depression
+- Personal or family history of major depression

 - A recent traumatic life event, such as the death of a loved one